III. Policies: Germanic

 D. Special Studies Programs:

-Scandinavian Studies Minor, German for the Professions, Distributed Studies Program in Germanic Studies, Central and East European Studies Certificate Program, Jewish Studies Certificate Program.
+Nordic Studies Minor, Distributed Studies Program in Germanic Studies, Central and East European Studies Certificate Program, Engineering Certificate, Western Civilization Certificate, Graduate Certificate in Critical Theory.

 E. Other Subjects That Overlap and Utilize Materials: